 The trail, starting at the Eucalyptus parking spot, is wide at first where it was deliberately graded.
 But it is so unused there’s no warn path to confirm you are on a trail.
 (This lack of wear is evident throughout.)
 Before you go too far up on the north side of the creek appreciate the beauty of the creek here.
 The creek runs the middle of the mowed lawn area of the park and has three walking bridges across it.
 But if you go around the park this is the closest to the water you will be.
 It’s flowing, even after 6 months of drought.
 Note also how deep the valley is that you are in and how tall the trees are that are planted on the sides.
 This is the best loop in Fullerton on a hot day.
 Everywhere is in shade.
 The trail climbs to the very end which is the Rolling Hills Drive access.
 The trail continues to the right, but once again, it is so rarely used, you can never be sure it is a trail.
 You will walk along side a concrete U-channel with just enough room on the park side.
-You are assured you were on the trail when you encounter a park bench near the Treeview Pl entrance.
-The picture in this folder with the name, “south end of trail…“ shows that bench at the end of that narrow path.
+You are assured you were on the trail when you encounter a park bench near the Treeview Pl. entrance.
+The picture in the gallery below with the name, “south end of trail…“ shows that bench at the end of that narrow path.
 The trail continues across the top, (behind the camera) but the better trail is downhill from there.
 Once again the shape of the hill is right, but there’s no hint of a warn path.
 Pretend you are forging the trail, and just go down the least steep way.
 Eventually you will be where it is a straight forward walk to the parking place on Eucalyptus and Deerpark.

 Gilman Park is mostly in a valley, low enough to be a flood control basin which is of course why it is a park.
 But the park boundaries includes an acre or so at an upper level.
 This is on the south side accessible from Marymount (see the list of entrances above).
 Even the 3D view of Google Earth shows Gilman Park as elongated ball of green.
 It doesn’t reveal the height change which the developers turned into two parks.
 This upper park has one rather steep side down to where the rest of the park.
 It’s too steep for a trail down that way, but it’s a wonderful view of the lower park from there.
 The upper park is more like a city park in that it is mowed grass with trees only on the periphery.
 To get to this upper part you can use the Marymount way in (see above) but there’s also a lovely walking trail from the lower part of the park.
 The trail starts where a rather new looking concrete block building sits.
 This building is probably a pump house when there is a flood condition.